-How Much Does It Cost to Install a Dishwasher?
+How Much Does a Dishwasher Cost to Install?

 However, some dishwasher units are far more expensive, in which case you could pay closer to £1,000 or even up to £2,000 for the installation of a very high-end product.